13 Signs of Termite Infestation

 Keep Termites at Bay with Regular Pest Control

 Because termites often conceal damage behind a wooden shell, it’s often difficult to detect when termites have invaded your home until you have a significant infestation.
 The best way to keep termites out of your home is with a regular pest control plan.
-To discover how you can form an impenetrable line of defence for your home, contact the pest control professionals at Dependable Pest Control today.
+To discover how you can form an impenetrable line of defense for your home, contact the pest control professionals at Dependable Pest Control today.